-- 18.1 Voting rights at a General Assembly are limited to the following: - a. a Member Federation has one (1) vote; - b. an IOC Member has one (1) vote; and - c. the Athletes Commission has two (2) votes. - 18.2 Voting rights can only be exercised by a delegate in person.
-Except as permitted by Rule 18.3, no person attending and entitled to vote at any General Assembly may exercise more than one vote. - 18.3 Except where a Special Resolution is required by this Constitution (e.g. a major transaction (Rule 5.3) or a change in the Constitution (Rule 22.2)) or where a unanimous resolution is required (e.g. Rule 18.4), any resolution at a General Assembly is an Ordinary Resolution.
-The Chairman of any General Assembly, who is the President or other Board member as determined by the Board, may exercise a casting vote having first declared a tied vote.
-The Chairman may have already exercised a deliberative vote. - 18.4 Voting for the appointment of Elected Board Members shall follow the procedures set out below: - a. positions shall be subject to an exhaustive ballot to be decided between all candidates eligible for election in accordance with the following Rules;
+- 18.1 Voting rights at a General Assembly are limited to the following: - a. an Olympic Member Federation has one (1) vote; - b. a Commonwealth Member Federation has one (1) vote; - c. an IOC Member has one (1) vote; and - d. the Athletes' Commission has two (2) votes. - 18.2 Voting rights can only be exercised by any such person or the notified delegate of any such person acting in person (not by proxy).
+Except as permitted by Rule 18.3, no person attending and entitled to vote at any General Assembly may exercise more than one (1) vote. - 18.3 Except where a Special Resolution is required by this Constitution (e.g. a major transaction (Rule 5.3) or a change in the Constitution (Rule 22.2)) or where a unanimous resolution is required (e.g. Rule 18.4), any resolution at a General Assembly is an Ordinary Resolution.
+The chair of any General Assembly, who is the President, Board Chair, Deputy Chair or other Board Member as determined by the Board ("General Assembly Chair"), may exercise a casting vote having first declared a tied vote.
+The General Assembly Chair may have already exercised a deliberative vote. - 18.4 Voting for the appointment of Elected Board Members shall follow the procedures set out below: - a. positions shall be subject to an exhaustive ballot to be decided between all candidates eligible for election in accordance with the following Rules;